HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 1. [Support US Core conformance requirements](#support-us-core-conformance-requirements)

-#### Identify mCODE Patients
+#### Identify In-Scope Patients

-To facilitate conformance testing, testing software must be able to determine which patients are "mCODE Patients" -- those in scope for mCODE.
+To facilitate conformance testing, testing software must be able to determine which patients are "in-scope" -- Cancer patients who are in the scope of mCODE.
 In general, all patients with confirmed cancer diagnoses SHOULD be covered by mCODE, but mCODE provides several ways to to identify the group of mCODE patients.
 See the [Identifying mCODE Patients](conformance-patients.html) page for details.

 #### Follow Conformance Requirements for Supported Profiles